ClickHouse/ClickHouse/docs/en/query_language/functions/other_functions.md

 ## basename

 Extracts trailing part of a string after the last slash or backslash.
+This function if often used to extract the filename from the path.

 ```
 basename( expr )
 ```

+Backslashes should be escaped in `expr`.

 **Parameters**